In the Bedroom: Release

 In the Bedroom made its debut at the 2001 Sundance Film Festival.
 In a 2022 The New Yorker profile, director Todd Field recalled that when the film was acquired by Miramax Films, he was devastated, concerned that his film would be heavily re-edited by Harvey Weinstein.
 Field called Tom Cruise, a personal friend (and cousin of In the Bedroom actor William Mapother), who advised him not to give Weinstein any pushback, allow him to extensively re-edit, wait until the film tested poorly, then remind Weinstein of how well the film was initially received at Sundance.
 Field followed Cruise's advice and it worked.

-Critic Dennis Lim wrote in Village Voice:
+Critic Dennis Lim wrote in the Village Voice:

 Todd Field's debut feature, In the Bedroom, alighted on the snowy peaks of Sundance last January as if from another universe.
 Here was a small miracle of patience and composure, so starkly removed from everything the festival had come to represent that it seemed almost to herald the overdue coming-of-age of American independent film.

 In the Bedroom was the first film that premiered at the Sundance Film Festival to receive an Academy Award nomination for Best Picture.
 It also received nominations for Best Actor, Best Actress, Best Supporting Actress, and Best Adapted screenplay, more nominations than any film to premiere at Sundance until Precious in 2009.